tranquoctam1292/shop-gau-bong/docs/SCHEMA_CONTEXT.md

 **⚠️ IMPORTANT:** Variable products support size and color attributes.
 Variations are fetched lazily to optimize performance.

+**URL Query Params:** When users select size/color on ProductCard, the selection is preserved in URL query params (e.g., `?attribute_pa_size=60cm&attribute_pa_color=do`).
+ProductInfo component automatically reads these params and pre-selects the variation on product detail page.

 ### Variation Structure

 ```typescript